 Why ABS Is a Common Overmold Substrate

-ABS occupies a unique position among commodity engineering plastics.
-Its balance of rigidity, impact strength, and dimensional stability makes it a default choice for enclosures, handles, consumer electronics housings, and automotive interior components.
-When those parts require grip surfaces, seals, vibration dampening, or ergonomic soft-touch zones, overmolding a thermoplastic elastomer directly onto the ABS substrate is the preferred manufacturing approach — it eliminates adhesive, reduces assembly steps, and creates a mechanically integrated part.
+ABS’s balance of rigidity, impact strength, and dimensional stability makes it a default choice for enclosures, handles, consumer electronics housings, and automotive interior components.
+When those parts require grip surfaces, seals, vibration dampening, or soft-touch zones, overmolding a thermoplastic elastomer directly onto the substrate eliminates adhesive and assembly steps while creating a mechanically integrated part.

 The challenge is that ABS’s surface chemistry does not bond equally well to every elastomer.
-Understanding which TPE sub-classes are compatible with ABS — and which require intervention — prevents costly tooling changes and production failures.
+Understanding which TPE sub-classes are compatible — and which require intervention — prevents costly tooling changes and production failures.
+For a comparison of how TPU stacks up against these same TPE sub-classes on ABS, see TPU and TPE compatibility with ABS plastic.

 ABS Surface Chemistry and What It Demands from TPE